seruyara/Haru/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
+- Clone repository
+- Run using liveserver
+- Open the terminal and run json-server --watch db.json
+- Click the live link to get to the webpage
+- Click on the navigation to either play the music or video game quiz

 *****
 ## Live Link
 Or you can access the web application directly via this [LINK.](http://127.0.0.1:5500/Haru.html)
 *****
 ## Dependencies
+Youtube
+Snapchat AI
+ChatGPT

 *****
 ## Technologies Used